Acquisition channels are how people hear about you.

 - If your company doesn’t keep good data on this, make some reasonable guesses.

 - These are costs you pay every time you deliver the product.
-For example, when you buy a $2 Coke, Coke may pay $0.20 for the ingredients, $0.04 in factory worker salary, and $0.01 for the can, so they’re really making a profit margin of $1.75 per soda.
+For example, when you buy a $2 Coke, Coke may pay $0.20 for the ingredients, and $0.05 for the can, so they’re really making a profit margin of $1.75 per soda.

 - If you’re an app/software company, your variable costs may be close to zero.